NightwindDev/Tweak-Tutorial/oldabi.md

 - [Taurine](https://taurine.app) jailbreak
   - Taurine has an embedded series of patches to mitigate the need to recompile tweaks with the new ABI.
 - [XinaA15](https://github.com/NotDarkn/XinaA15) "rootful" (versions 1.1.3.6-1.1.8) jailbreak
-  - XinaA15 "rootfuL" has an embedded series of patches to mitigate the need to recompile tweaks with the new ABI.
+  - XinaA15 "rootful" has an embedded series of patches to mitigate the need to recompile tweaks with the new ABI.
 - [XinaA15](https://github.com/NotDarkn/XinaA15) "rootless" (versions 2.0.8 and above) jailbreak
   - XinaA15 "rootless" does **not** currently have patches for the old ABI.
 - [Dopamine](https://ellekit.space/Dopamine) jailbreak